Edward

 jointed bodies, molded painted hair, painted or sleep eyes, closed

-Patsy type competitors and replaced the above Peggy
+Patsy type competitors and replaced the Peggy

 dolls.
 Sue at 14" may have a body twist waist.